maxmind/dev-site/content/geoip/docs/web-services/responses.md

 always consists of an object (aka map or hash).
 Below are the schema definitions that describe each service's response body.

-### GeoIP2 Country Body Example
+### GeoIP Country Body Example

-The following is an example of a full response to a GeoIP2 Country web service request.
+The following is an example of a full response to a GeoIP Country web service request.

 A GeoLite2 Country request follow the same structure, but the data returned will